AlexanderThaller/hstdb/README.md

 histdb-rs server
 ```

-To stop the server you have to run
+To stop the server you can run

 ```
 histdb-rs stop
 ```

-In the future `CTRL+C` should also work.
+Or send SIGTERM/SIGINT (Ctrl+C) to stop the server.

 You can also use the systemd unit file in
 [`histdb-rs.service`](resources/histdb-rs.service) which you can copy to